inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 ### Open problems

 1. **Plugin discovery in host context** (section 12) — tool entry modules execute with full host privileges before any sandbox is involved.
 Most severe gap.
-2. **`suggestedImportUrl` leak** (section 13) — tool source document IDs exposed through document content, bypassing package URL mapping.
-Mitigated by the sync allowlist and denylist (section 5b) — tool source documents are explicitly denylisted, so even if a tool discovers them via `suggestedImportUrl` they cannot be synced.
-The information leak itself remains.
+2. **`suggestedImportUrl` leak** (section 13) — tool source document IDs exposed through document content, bypassing package URL mapping. **Mitigated for access:** tool source documents are explicitly denylisted (section 5b), preventing sync even if discovered.
+The information leak itself remains (a tool can observe which tool created a document), but it is no longer exploitable for tool-on-tool attacks.
 3. **Current tool compatibility** (section 14) — tldraw CDN assets blocked by CSP; account-doc-dependent tools need rework; folder tool uses hash-based navigation that doesn't work in the iframe.
 4. **Provider security** (section 16) — providers can request/respond with anything; security implications not yet analyzed.
 5. **Element architecture** (section 17) — `isolated-patchwork-view` is a pragmatic starting point; migration to `patchwork-box` or `withIsolation()` is planned.
 6. **Tool-specific resource whitelisting** (section 7) — no mechanism for per-tool external URL exceptions (e.g., tldraw CDN).
+7. **Plugin-global document exfiltration** (section 5d) — hard-coded dead-drop URLs in tool source or datatype `init()` enable cross-user exfiltration via sync.
+Proposed mitigations: local-existence check with two-step user approval, and install-time datatype inspection.
-7. **Known attack vectors** (section 19) — see section 19 for attacks the architecture does not fully prevent.
+8. **Known attack vectors** (section 19) — see section 19 for attacks the architecture does not fully prevent.

 The architecture provides meaningful isolation for tool rendering code.
 A tool running inside the sandbox cannot access the host's DOM, storage, or service workers; cannot make network requests to external servers; cannot see other tools' source code document IDs through the module-loading path; cannot sync documents it wasn't given access to; and uses the same APIs as before without modification.
 Full security requires addressing the open problems — especially host-context plugin execution, which bypasses the entire isolation architecture.